Policy Number: 93

 Exceptions to these minimum and maximum levels require review, approval and signatures by the faculty member, the faculty member's department chair and the respective dean.

-8. Changing an Effort Report Prior to Certification: If necessary, changes may be made to an effort report prior to certification to reflect actual effort worked on the sponsored project.
+8. Changing an Effort Report Prior to Certification: If necessary, changes may be made to an effort report before certification to reflect actual effort worked on the sponsored project.
 If a change in the effort report impacts funding, the responsible party must submit a Personnel Action Request.
 If the Personnel Action Request is retroactive, the responsible party must also submit the appropriate documentation to the Post Award Finance (PAF) Team, in compliance with the retroactive personnel action policy (see HOOP Policy 137 Processing Retroactive Personnel Actions).
 In addition, the responsible party must submit a Cost Transfer Request to the PAF Team, in compliance with the cost transfers policy (see HOOP Policy 96 Cost Transfers).